summarizing and graphing data in spss#

 the spss interface#

-You should see that there are actually two windows that open: the Data Editor, and the Viewer.
+You should see that there are now two windows open: the Data Editor:

 data editor#

-We’ll cover the Outputs window in a moment, but first have a look at the Data Editor window:
+We’ll cover the Viewer window in a moment, but first have a look at the Data Editor window:

 the Armagh temperature data imported into the SPSS Data Editor window.